lukeocodes/auth0-blog/_posts/2018-04-16-react-express-and-material-ui-in-the-wild.markdown

 If you don’t have `node` and `npm` installed, check out [nodejs.org](https://nodejs.org/) and install the correct version for your operating system.

+> ***Note:*** This guide was developed for Node 8 and NPM 5, and any versions prior to these might not work as expected.

 ### Yarn

 Out of personal preference and nothing more, we'll create this project with Yarn.
 To do so, we'll need Yarn installed.
 The demo app ships with the ability to get up and running with Yarn and NPM.